MarvNC/JP-Resources/readme.md

 ```
 </details>

 - In `Configure Anki card format...`, we may need to refresh the card model for the new field to show up.
-To do this, change the model to something else and change it back. **This will clear your fields, so take a screenshot to remember what you had.** When your frequency field shows up, add `{freq}` in its value box to use the handlebar.
+  - To do this, change the model to something else and change it back. **This will clear your fields, so take a screenshot to remember what you had.**
+    - You can try duplicating your card model in Anki and switching to/from that model, so hopefully your card fields will remain.
+- When your frequency field shows up, add `{freq}` in its value box to use the handlebar.
 ![](images/chrome_Yomichan_Settings_-_Google_Chrome_2022-07-10_10-15-02.png)

 ### Usage